nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Viewing the dashboard: ***dashboard***

+To keep track of a broad view of statistics of your clients, Connectify provides you with the ***dashboard*** command.
 Use the ***dashboard*** command to view a summarised information of all your clients and their interactions with you in a single place.
+This page also shows you upcoming follow-ups that you have to do.

 **Format**
 ````text